-Except as otherwise noted below, each Fund is subject to the following investment restrictions, which are fundamental and cannot be changed for a Fund without the vote of a majority of the outstanding voting securities of a Fund means the vote of (i) 67% or more of the voting securities present at such meeting, if the holders of more than 50% of the outstanding voting securities of such Fund are present or represented by proxy, or (ii) more than 50% of the outstanding voting securities of such Fund, whichever is less.
+Except as otherwise noted below, each Fund is subject to the following investment restrictions, which are fundamental and cannot be changed for a Fund without the vote of a majority of the outstanding voting securities of that Fund.
+The vote of a majority of the outstanding voting securities of a Fund means the vote of (i) 67% or more of the voting securities present at such meeting, if the holders of more than 50% of the outstanding voting securities of such Fund are present or represented by proxy, or (ii) more than 50% of the outstanding voting securities of such Fund, whichever is less.